kyma-project/community/docs/kyma-release-notes/2023-08-31-release-notes-2.18.md

 - histogram for Function execution duration: function_duration_seconds
 - number of calls in total: function_calls_total
 - number of exceptions in total: function_failures_total

+## User Interface
+You now have the opportunity to give feedback about our product directly in Kyma Dashboard.
+You can do that using the shiny new button in the top right corner of the shell bar.
+Read the [UX Scorecard in Kyma Dashboard](https://blogs.sap.com/2023/08/18/ux-scorecard-in-kyma-dashboard/) blog post for more details.